Furyforev3r/Pulse-Nova/README.md

   <h1>Pulse Nova</h1>
 </div>

-Pulse Nova is a rhythm game built in Lua using the LÖVE engine, designed to be easily moddable for seamless custom content creation and fully cross-platform for accessibility across multiple devices.
+Pulse Nova is a rhythm game built in Lua using the **LÖVE engine**, designed to be easily moddable for seamless custom content creation and fully cross-platform for accessibility across multiple devices.

 ## 📥 Setup
 First, make sure you have **LÖVE** installed.
 You can download it from [love2d.org](https://love2d.org/).